sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

   \tilde{l}^M = \left[fl^M_{pas}\right]^{-1} = \frac{c_0 \log{\left(\exp{c_1} - 1\right)fl^M_{pas} + 1}}{c_1} + 1

-There is also a class for this in :obj:`~sympy.physics._biomechanics`, :obj:`~sympy.physics._biomechanics.FiberForceLengthPassiveInverseDeGroote2016`.
+There is also a class for this in :obj:`~sympy.physics.biomechanics`, :obj:`~sympy.physics.biomechanics.FiberForceLengthPassiveInverseDeGroote2016`.
 It can be instantiated with three parameters, the first for :math:`fl^M` followed by a pair of constants, or by using the alternate constructor with a single argument for :math:`\tilde{l}^M`.

->>> from sympy.physics._biomechanics import FiberForceLengthPassiveInverseDeGroote2016
+>>> from sympy.physics.biomechanics import FiberForceLengthPassiveInverseDeGroote2016

 >>> fl_M_pas_sym =me.dynamicsymbols('fl_M_pas')
 >>> fl_M_pas_inv = FiberForceLengthPassiveInverseDeGroote2016(fl_M_pas_sym, c0, c1)